AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 console.log("Button type clicked " + response.buttonType)
 ```

-There's also support for complex modal dialogs, like an input dialog or a custom dialog that allows you to supply custom content, but it's currently behind an experimental flag.
-However, below is an example of using an `input` dialog that accepts input that you can retrieve:
+Below is an example of using an `input` dialog that accepts input you can retrieve:

 ### Input Modal Dialog Example
 ```js